dewi-alliance/hotspot-manufacturers/applications/Aitek_Light-Hotspot.md

 ## Product Information

-This document are for light Hotspots which Aitek is going to make.

 Aitek Miner Light hotspot is a LoRa gateway device for the Helium network.
 We make both Full hotspot and Light hotspot gateway(under R&D), and this is the application and specification of Aitek Miner Light hotspot:

 For software applications, we have developed a customized Linux system for this project to ensure that the application can run stably, and as an added customized security strategy.
 The system integrates with a mature online upgrade program, which can ensure system upgrading while operating stably.

 ### What is this product's model name or model number?
-Aitek Hardware Specs for Helium Audit for Aitek light spot application

-#### AML-300: indoor Light Hotspot Version

-* What is this product's model name or model number?
 AML-300

 * Is this a Light Hotspot or Full Hotspot?
 Light hotspot
 * Is it for indoor or outdoor use?